 With another annoyed noise — Sano had always been good at those, but lately he’d been taking the art to new levels — he said in frustration, “I’ll call you again later,” and abruptly hung up.

-He found, however, that his mood was more mixed than before: just as angry, certainly, but now with an added restlessness born of interested thoughts.
-As he’d talked to Hajime he’d been pacing the linoleum of his tiny kitchen with a heavy step; when at some point in the process the ghost had joined him, he’d taken — as he not infrequently did at home — to turning gradual circles as he moved back and forth so as to keep his back to the thing at all times.
+He found his mood more mixed than before: just as angry, certainly, but now with an added restlessness born of interested thoughts.
+As he’d talked to Hajime he’d been pacing the linoleum of his tiny kitchen with a heavy step; when at some point in the process the ghost had joined him, he’d taken — as he not infrequently did at home — to turning gradual circles as he moved to and fro so as to keep his back to the thing at all times.
 The anger seemed to grow more slowly when he wasn’t looking at it.
 Now, however, he’d stopped moving and turned to face the computer on his cinder-block-and-particle-board desk across the room.

-The truth was, he hadn’t given geology any conscious thought, but in the back of his head he’d always just sort of figured it was one of those science things that taught you a lot of interesting stuff but didn’t provide a lot of career opportunities unless you happened to live in Antarctica.
+Truth to tell, he hadn’t given geology any conscious thought, but in the back of his head always figured it was one of those science things that taught you a lot of interesting stuff but didn’t provide a lot of career opportunities unless you happened to live in Antarctica.
 But it would be kinda cool.
 OK, more than kinda; he was excited and cheered just thinking about it.

-Well, if he was careful and got up and away from the computer the moment he felt the rage building too far, it was worth checking, wasn’t it?
-He’d been assuming all along geology wasn’t a viable option, so it wasn’t as if he could find out anything worse than what he’d already thought.
+Well, if he was careful and got up and away from the computer the moment he felt the rage building too far, it was worth checking, right?
+He’d been assuming all along geology wasn’t a viable option, so he couldn’t discover anything worse than what he’d already thought.
 And what else did he have to do right now?
-Get pissed… play video games and eventually throw the controller in the toilet… maybe call Hajime back and try to abuse him… Except that Hajime had made this pleasant suggestion, so that didn’t quite seem fair.
+Get pissed off… play video games and eventually throw the controller in the toilet… maybe call Hajime back and try to abuse him… Except Hajime had made this pleasant suggestion, so that didn’t quite seem fair.
 Of course it had simply been in an effort to keep Sano distracted and occupied until either the woman called back or the exorcist decided they’d waited long enough… but Sano couldn’t help feeling grateful, which was an intriguing contrast to his still-present anger.

-At the very least, as the man had said, this was something to think about.
+At the very least, as the man had said, this gave him something to think about.